 Plan B projects are expected to reflect equivalent scholarship standards to Plan A theses.
 Although smaller in scope and not demanding the same degree of originality, Plan B projects can be extensions of a faculty member’s on-going research program in which students play a larger role than would normally be expected of a research assistant.
 The Plan B major professor will play a significant role in defining the scope of the project, developing the research plan, and assisting the student in analyzing and interpreting the data.

 Committee.
 The Plan B committee consists of at least three members: the major professor and another member of the graduate faculty from the SLP Division, and one member of the USU graduate faculty from outside the SLP Division.
 The external member may be chosen based on expertise relevant to the project, but must be from outside the division of the student and the major professor to serve the primary role of monitoring the fairness and rigor of the project.
 At times, a fourth member with particular expertise may be added to the committee.

 Proposal.
 The student must present a Plan B proposal to his or her committee.
 This should occur before the end of the first year of the program.
 The purpose of a proposal for a Plan B is to provide the student's supervisory committee with brief but sufficient information to decide on the significance and feasibility of the proposed project, and give guidance to strengthen the project or the student’s role in it.
 The MS To accomplish those goals, the written proposal should include: (a) the purpose and rationale for the project; (b) an outline of the basic methods for carrying out the project; and (c) the student’s expected role and contributions to the project.

 The approved proposal is a statement of agreement between the student and the committee as to the minimum expected for the Plan B project.
-A written statement of agreement from the committee should be sent to the Graduate Advisor.
-For a Plan B, the Proposal Approval form from the School of Graduate Studies is not required.
+Students must submit a Master's Thesis/Project Proposal Approval form to the School of Graduate Studies after the project plan is approved.